Understanding the Fundamental Design Decisions of Retrieval-Augmented Generation Systems

-To address these problems, we have developed a new automated documentation collection and API usage identification approach.
-It contains four steps:
+To address these limitations, we developed an automated documentation collection and API usage identification pipeline comprising four stages:

-\begin{enumerate}[leftmargin=*] \item \textit{\textbf{API Signatures Collection}}: Given the name and version of a Python library, we first install the library and traverses its modules to identify all attributes.
-Then we find public and callable attributes and collects their API signatures.
+\begin{enumerate} \item \textit{\textbf{API Signature Collection}}: Given a Python library name and version, we programmatically install the library and traverse its module hierarchy to identify all public, callable attributes and extract their API signatures.